jyn514/jyn514.github.io/content/things-are-getting-scary.md

 [cybersec benches]: https://docs.z.ai/guides/llm/glm-5.3#emergent-cyber-capability

 CyberGym measures *real world vulnerabilities* that have been found and patched by open source projects in the past.
-In other words, 84.5% of vulnerabilities in this representative sample would have been found by GLM 5.3 just by looking at publicly available source code.
+In other words, 84.5% of vulnerabilities in this representative sample would have been reproduced by GLM 5.3 just by looking at publicly available source code and a CVE description.

-ExploitBench measures whether the model can actually use those vulnerabilities to cause harm.
+ExploitBench measures whether the model can actually use vulnerabilities to cause harm.
-In other words, 54.4% of vulnerabilities that GLM 5.3 finds can be used to gain code execution ignoring a security boundary.
+It scores on a sliding scale that gives partial points for partial exploits, with the final step being arbitrary code execution.

 For comparison, the leading ("frontier") model on ExploitBench is GPT-6 Astra (100%), with GPT-5.6 Sol as the runner-up with 78.5% [^1].
 The leading model on CyberGym is ...
 GLM-5.3.